openframeworks/ofSite/_documentation/sound/ofSoundPlayer.markdown

 _inlined_description: _

 Sets position of the playhead within the file (aka "seeking").
+Parameters:
+ms number of milliseconds from the start of the file.